jamescherti/easysession.el/README.md

 - `easysession-mode-line` determines whether the current session name appears in the mode line by adding EasySession to `mode-line-misc-info`.
 Alternatively, the `easysession-save-mode-lighter-show-session-name` can be set to `t` to make EasySession display the session name in the lighter.
 - The `easysession-save-mode` ensures that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.
 - The `easysession-save-interval` variable determines the interval between automatic session saves.
 Setting it to nil disables timer-based autosaving, causing `easysession-save-mode` to save only when Emacs exits.
-- The author added `102` to `add-hook` to ensure that the session is loaded after everything else.
-Using `102` is particularly useful for those using [minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d), where some settings such as `file-name-handler-alist` are restored at depth `101` during `emacs-startup-hook`.
+- The author added `102`/`103 to `add-hook` in the code snippet above to ensure that the session is loaded after all other packages.
+(Using `102` is particularly useful for those using [minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d), where some optimizations restore `file-name-handler-alist` at depth `101` during `emacs-startup-hook`.)
 - When using Emacs in daemon mode (`emacs --daemon`), if using the `after-init-hook` results in issues on startup, an alternative approach is to use `server-after-make-frame-hook`.
 This hook ensures that the session is loaded once the client frame is created.

 ## Usage